Nonac/PIMS/Report/System_design/README.md

 The work flow is:

-1. At the stage of pages loading or customer clicking the buttons on the web pages, query functions in the communication component will be called.
+1. At the stage of pages loading or user clicking the buttons on the web pages, query functions in the communication component will be called.
 2. The query function composes a message body and calls the `client.send`.
 3. The client object publishes the message to the broker via MQTT.
 4. The desktop application receives the message and gives a response message.